 Whether you are new to yoga or have a regular practice welcome to House of Yoga!

-Our experienced teachers offer Vinyasa Flow, Yin, Prenatal, Beginners & Restorative classes.
-We regularly host visiting teachers and workshops such as Inversions, Yin, Meditation & Yoga Nidra.
+Our experienced teachers offer Vinyasa Flow, Yin, Pregnancy, Meditation & Restorative classes.
+We regularly host visiting teachers and workshops such as Inversions, Yin, Beginners & Yoga Nidra.

 Our studio is a beautiful, calm, temperature controlled space to nourish your body, mind & spirit.
 A place to connect within; to connect to each other.
 A place to be curious and to learn.